 How to Create a Menu in WordPress

-How to Create the Perfect WordPress Navigation
+How to Design a Useful WordPress Navigation

 Keep it Simple

+The best navigation system is easy to use.
 Don’t over-complicate your navigation menus by including pages that the user doesn’t necessarily need.
-Stick to your most important content – the content the user needs to stick around long enough to convert.
-Link only to your most essential WordPress pages, such as About, Contact, Hire/Product etc, and popular content that helps your cause.
+Stick to your most important content – essential WordPress pages such as About, Contact, Shop etc.

 Add Navigation Menus to Multiple Locations

-Best menu locations for maximum exposure include the header, sidebar, and footer areas.
+The best menu locations for maximum exposure include the header, sidebar, and footer areas.
 The sidebar is also a prime spot for categories, archives, and tags, so feel free to take advantage of these features to enhance your navigation system.

-Add a Search Form
+Include a Search Form

 Main takeaway: At the end of the day, just ensure your navigation menus are easy to find and use.
 Also put important content first, so it is incredibly easy to find.